anthony-tuininga/cx_OracleTools/README.txt

 Additional documentation will be forthcoming at a later date.
 A brief description of each script is provided here.

-CompileSource - execute statements in a file, checking for errors CopyData - copy data from one table or view to another DbDebugger - allows simple debugging of PL/SQL DescribeObject - describe objects as SQL statements for recreation
+CopyData - copy data from one table or view to another DbDebugger - allows simple debugging of PL/SQL DescribeObject - describe objects as SQL statements for recreation